dtcc-platform/dtcc-builder/doc/installation.md

 > **Note:** The command `dtcc-download-demo-data` provides additional
 > datasets that may not be shared publicly (because of license
 > restrictions from the data owners).
-Access to no-public data is
-> provided to developers on request.
-Contact the maintainers of DTCC
-> Builder for more info.